UX Design8-minute read

 US-based full-time freelance UX designers wanted

-Displaying visual hierarchy is a valuable asset to IA, not only because it provides better context for the reader, but also generalizes key regions of the product.
-If your app’s most significant feature is ordering a ride (a la Uber or Lyft) which can be done from the homepage, then that page will have the most touchpoints and the most value to the product.
-The same will be true for the visual hierarchy.
+Displaying visual hierarchy is valuable in IA not only because it provides better context for the reader, but also because it helps clarify the major regions of the product.
+If your app’s most significant feature is ordering a ride (a la Uber or Lyft), which can be done from the homepage, then that page will have the most touchpoints and the most value to the product.
+The most important parts of the product should also be the most prominent within the IA itself.

 Website information architecture follows the ux process, focusing heavily on hierarchy of shapes